Think You Know Swiss Architecture? Think Again.

 Schweizweit is a predominantly visual show, and it has found strength in simplicity.
 The exhibition is divided into three chapters: an opening room in which the lines of inquiry are presented alongside a wall of emails correspondence; the room of projections (and, significantly, mirrors); and a concluding installation examining vernacular inspirations.
 This is perhaps the most interesting of all: from stone quarries (AmreinHerzig, Atelier Archiplein) and photographs of the interior of the Ova Spin Dam (chosen by Luca Pessina and Simone Tocchetti, and Giuliani.Hönger respectively; photographed by Christian Kerez), to vernacular Swiss stables (Baserga Mozzetti), drying towers (Bayer Klemmer) and basalt formations (Edelaar Mosayebi Inderbitzin Architekten), these photographs act as windows onto a national subconscious.
 They disclose an obsession with landscape and, at the same time, an almost primal sense of formal inquiry.
 An expanding field of is highlighted most notably by the likes of Undend, who present a “postcard merry-go-round” from Zürich, Smarch, who highlight a compositional trashcan (“Trash Gap”), and Karamuk Kuo Architekten who present a still from Goldfinger (with James Bond’s Aston Martin sailing through the Furka Pass).

-Ruby recognises that there is a paradox inherent in contemporary Swiss practice; he describes it as a “cultural jet lag” between image and reality.
+The curators—Ruby alongside Viviane Ehrensberger and Stéphanie Savio—recognise a paradox inherent in contemporary Swiss practice; they describe it as a “cultural jet lag” between image and reality.
 Schweizweit is first and foremost a survey – not only in terms of stock-taking but also in sparking a national conversation.
 And while it seems that this has already begun, as with all national conversations they’re usually best conducted with a degree of extra-national support.
 Switzerland is not (or is no longer) a country of “large brown hotels” as Hemingway argued almost a century ago.
 To reforge this reputation beyond its borders, Swiss architecture must de-shackle itself and be challenged by a world beyond the alpine air.
 Whatever the outcome, this exhibition is its starters orders.

 Schweizweit: Recent Swiss Architecture is on display until the 7th May 2017 at the Swiss Architecture Museum (S AM) in Basel, Switzerland.

-Note: Update (04/04/2017): this article has been updated to correctly credit Viviane Ehrensberger and Stéphanie Savio as part of the curatorial team alongside Andreas Ruby.